-The company has its own production facility located at Rojana Industrial Estate, which opened on April 25, 2016 with a total area of 30,500 square meters, capable of producing a wide range of products such as skincare, sunscreen, foundation, toothpaste, as well as used and washed products such as facial foam, samphu, conditioner, etc. In addition, there are more than 400 packaging styles to choose from, ready to support all kinds of production, with highly skilled and experienced personnel, and the factory has a production capacity of more than 2,000 tons per day.
+The Company has its own production facility located at Rojana Industrial Estate, which opened on April 25, 2016 with a total area of 30,500 square meters, capable of producing a wide range of products such as skincare, sunscreen, foundation, toothpaste, as well as used and washed products such as facial foam, samphu, conditioner, etc. In addition, there are more than 400 packaging styles to choose from, ready to support all kinds of production, with highly skilled and experienced personnel, and the factory has a production capacity of more than 2,000 tons per day.
 At present, the plant mainly produces products for subsidiaries.
-Therefore, the company's revenue in 2022 comes from the distribution of various products of the company.
+Therefore, the company's revenue in 2023 comes from the distribution of various products of the company.
 Under the trademarks of the Company and its subsidiaries, it is divided into 2 main categories as follows.

-Product category Product group Trademark Product group Seller Consumer Goods Skincare Products SNAIL WHITE Products under the brand "SNAIL WHITE" NML oxe'cure Products for acne and sensitive skin DDM S ō S Deep skincare and skincare SMS Oral Care Products SPARKLE Oral care products, toothbrushes KURON Equipment & Tools Hair accessories/tools KURON jason Fitness Equipment KURON Cmjoi® Hair Removal Equipment KURON KURON Innovative beauty products KURON Utensil AT HOME SMART CHOICE SMART LIFE Home Appliances KURON Biar Cooking Appliances KURON
+Product category Product group Trademark Product group Seller

+Consumer Goods Skincare Products SNAIL WHITE Products under the brand "SNAIL WHITE" NLP

+Products for acne and sensitive skin DDM

+S ō S Deep skincare and skincare SMS

+Oral Care Products SPARKLE Oral care products, toothbrushes KURON / NLP

+Equipment & Tools Personal Appliances LESASHA Hair accessories/tools KURON

+jason Fitness Equipment KURON

+▼ MAKAVELIC Bag, Luxury Street Fashion KURON

+Emjoi® Hair Removal Equipment KURON

+KURÓN Innovative beauty products KURON

+Utensil THOME SMART CHOICE SMART LIFE Home Appliances KURON

+Biar Cooking Appliances KURON